gianlumong/Navier-Stokes-2D-DNS-in-FeniCSx/README.md

 # DNS_Simulation_FeniCSx

-Python code for 2D incompressible Navier-Stokes simulations using FeniCSx and Gmsh.
+Python code for 2D incompressible Navier-Stokes simulations using the FEniCSx framework and the Gmsh Python API.

 ## Description